meshell/playground-ModernCppIdioms/markdowns/vector_operations.md

 # Working with vectors

 ## Remove multiple items from a vector
-We looked already at the Erase-Remove Idiom in the [Januar 2016 Meeting](http://cpp-ug-luzern.blogspot.ch/2016/02/c-idioms.html)
+We looked already at the Erase-Remove Idiom in the [Januar 2016 Meeting](http://cpp-ug-luzern.blogspot.ch/2016/02/c-idioms.html).
-The Erase-Remove Idiom is the considered the correct way of removing multiple items from a standard library container.
+The Erase-Remove Idiom is considered the correct way of removing multiple items from a standard library container.

 ```C++ runnable
 #include <vector>